Group Whose NIH Grant For Virus Research Was Revoked Just Got A New Grant

 Since the termination of the grant, that research has been at a complete standstill, says Peter Daszak, president of EcoHealth Alliance.
 "I feel extremely frustrated that the most important work of our careers here at EcoHealth Alliance — now, we can't do that work," he says.

-He says the project had identified fragments of genetic sequences for some 600 coronaviruses, including some that were close relatives of SARS-COV-2, the virus causing the current pandemic.
+He says the project had identified fragments of genetic sequences for hundreds of wholly new bat coronaviruses, including some that were close relatives of SARS-COV-2, the virus causing the current pandemic.
 "The next step in that research is to sequence the whole genome of those viruses and say, could they bind to human cells?
 Does this look like a virus that could potentially emerge?"

 But now, he says, "we can't do that work.
 And I don't think that work is going to happen in China, because they were relying on us to fund it."

 "That's the most critical work in the midst of an outbreak caused by exactly the same [type of] virus," Daszak says, adding, "It's a loss to the public.
-It's lost to global health and it's a loss to U.S. national security as well."
+It's a loss to global health and it's a loss to U.S. national security as well."

 At the time that grant was revoked, conspiracy theories suggested the virus may have emerged from the Wuhan lab.
 As NPR has reported, many scientists who study viruses called that scenario nearly impossible.
 The grant was cancelled days after President Trump was asked at a White House press conference about the use of funds from the grant to pay the Wuhan lab.